gustavocmaciel/ask-the-experts/README.md

 ## Files

 In `asktheexperts/models.py`, all the models are defined.
-There are `three` models:
+There are `four` models:

 - The `User` model represents each user registered in the application.
 It also has four many-to-many fields related to the `Question` model and the `Answer` model to keep track of which user upvoted or downvoted which question or answer.
 - The `Question` model represents each question that are made, it also has a `vote` field with the default value of `0` to store the number of votes.
 - The `Answer` model represents all the answers of those question.
 It also has a field called `selected` which is a Boolean field that indicate if this answer was marked as selected or not (the default is `False`).
+- The `Reported_User` model represents the users that have been reported.
+It also has field called `solved` which is a Boolean field that indicates if this report issue has been solved by the site administrator (the default is `False`).

 In `asktheexperts/urls.py`, all the URL configuration of the app is defined, which means all the url paths are there.